-Disclaimer: Some of the links below are affiliate links, which means if you choose to make a purchase, we will earn a small commission.
-This commission comes at no additional cost to you (we check this to be sure).
+Disclaimer: Most of the links below are affiliate links, which means if you choose to make a purchase, we will earn a small commission.
+This commission comes at no additional cost to you.
 We personally use these companies, and we recommend them because we think they make planning travel easier.

-One of our favourite flight comparison sites that does a great job finding cheap flights.
+One of our favorite flight comparison sites that does a great job finding cheap flights.
 It has a useful calendar view to see prices across different days and will show best, cheapest and quickest options to your destination.

-Booking.com is our go-to site for accommodation, all around the world.
+This is our go-to site for accommodation, all around the world.
 With over 5 million listings in over 200 countries, free cancellation available on most rooms, and a very simple interface it is hard to go past this site.

 In Asia, Agoda offers the broadest range of accommodation options by far.
 We are personally not fans of the site as it doesn’t seem to filter out rooms that are too small for families, but it really is the best accommodation site when in Asia, so we persevere.